dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 **Return Value**

-The deformation level of the barcode zone.
+An integer representing the deformation level of the barcode zone.

 ### getClarity

-Get the clarity level of the barcode zone.
+Returns the clarity/quality level of the decoded barcode.

 ```java
 int getClarity();